 - 1 teaspoon honey

 - 2 tablespoons chopped cilantro

 - 1/2 of a jalapeño, seeded, deveined and minced

 - Kosher salt and freshly ground black pepper to taste

-- Whisk together all of the marinade ingredients in a medium sized bowl.
+- Whisk together all of the marinade ingredients (everything except the shrimp) in a medium sized bowl.
 Taste for seasoning and set aside.

 - Preheat grill to medium-high heat and brush the grates with oil.
 Thread the shrimp onto metal or wooden skewers and season with salt and pepper.
 Place the shrimp onto the grill and cook for approximately 1-2 minutes per side depending on the size of them.